Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 - Stay in this pose for 30 to 60 seconds.
 Inhale to come up, strongly pressing the back heel into the floor and reaching the top arm toward the ceiling.
 Recenter, then reverse the feet and repeat for the same length of time on the other side.

 These tips will help protect your students from injury and help them have the best experience of the pose:

-- Remind your students to open their chests as they gaze upwards, creating space and a heart-opening posture in the pose while rolling shoulders back towards the spine.
+- Remind your students to open their chests as they gaze upward, creating space and a heart-opening energetic movement in the pose while rolling shoulders back toward the spine.

-- Advise students to send energy to their obliques in order to remain balanced and stable as they turn their torsos upward.
+- Advise students to activate their obliques in order to remain balanced and stable as they turn their torsos upward.